Print

 Adjust Servings

-2 large eggplant (roasted peeled and drained)
+2 large eggplants (roasted peeled and drained)

 4 garlic cloves (minced)